 During a criminal trial, you are entitled to have legal counsel that understands that law and is interested in defending your rights.
 If your attorney takes actions that are inconsistent with his or her ethical duty to defend you, it may be a valid reason to appeal your conviction.
-Your next attorney will review records from the original trial to determine if there is reason to believe that a lack of quality counsel contributed to a conviction.
+Your next White Collar Crime Appeals Lawyer will review records from the original trial to determine if there is reason to believe that a lack of quality counsel contributed to a conviction.

 It is important to point out that a judge may only agree to dismiss or reduce some of the charges against you.
 In some cases, a conviction may be overturned only so that a new trial can be held.
 If a prosecutor decides to have a second trial, you could still be found guilty and sentenced to prison, probation or other penalties.